 The University of New Hampshire School of Law has a campus-wide wired and wireless network, through which internet access is afforded to all students, faculty, staff, and guests.
-We use Novell GroupWise for e-Mail and calendaring.
-We utilize a dedicated 50x10 Mbps high-speed cable line for student internet access.
-Services that we offer include web-based portals for e-mail and file access, an online bulletin board, listserv, web-based chat software, and online access to grades and schedules.
+We use Microsoft O365 for student e-Mail and calendaring.
+We utilize a 50x50 Mbps high-speed line for faculty/staff and student internet access.
+Services that we offer include a web-based portal for e-mail, listserv, web-based chat software, and online access to grades and schedules.

 While we do not require students to own a laptop, it is practically a must for anyone attending classes here.
-We do have two computer areas known as the Online Training Center (OTC) and Corral which house a limited number of Windows-based PC's and printers that are dedicated for student use.
-For e-mail and internal web-browsing purposes, we offer 5 dedicated terminals throughout the main building.
+We do have a computer area in the library known as the Corral which house a limited number of Windows-based PC's and printers that are dedicated for student use.
+For e-mail and internal web-browsing purposes, we offer four dedicated terminals throughout the main building.

 We cannot recommend any certain brand or platform of computer to purchase for use here at the University of New Hampshire School of Law.
 There are just too many good choices and too many personal preferences.
 We strive to offer support to all students and faculty/staff when it comes to using their preferred computing platform, and as such we have no affiliations or contracts with any particular manufacturer.